rare-magma/guitos/README.md

   - `react-currency-input-field` formats these values according to the current browser/phone's locale (language setting).
 If the locale uses `.` as the official decimal separator, then only this separator is allowed to be input.
     - See the following Wikipedia article for a reference: [Decimal separator](https://en.wikipedia.org/wiki/Decimal_separator)
   - Changing the browser/phone's locale to one that uses the preferred decimal separator should mitigate the problem.

+## Related Projects

+- [guitos-exporter](https://github.com/rare-magma/guitos-exporter): Bash script that uploads the data from guitos JSON backups to influxdb

 ## Built With